aolle/PowerMaxAlarm-ng/README.md

 # PowerMaxAlarm-ng

-Wrapper on the PowerMaxAlarm library (needed) to extend and add more functionalities.
+Wrapper on the PowerMaxAlarm library (needed) to extend, improve, secure and add more functionalities.